Dynamical Tidal Response of Schwarzschild Black Holes: Conclusions

 The black holes in our universe are a unique window into physics in extreme environments, but black holes serve as equally valuable theoretical laboratories.
 There is some irony that black holes are perhaps the most mysterious objects, but nevertheless provide us with continual new lessons about gravity.
 We look forward to seeing what else we learn.

-\paragraph{Acknowledgements:} Thanks to John Joseph Carrasco, Lam Hui, Riccardo Penco, and Mikhail Solon for helpful conversations AJ and DG are supported in part by DOE (HEP) Award DE-SC0025323.
+\paragraph{Acknowledgements:} Thanks to John Joseph Carrasco, Lam Hui, Riccardo Penco, Chia-Hsien Shen, Mikhail Solon, and Zihan Zhou for helpful conversations, and to Giulia Isabella, Massimiliano M.~Riva, and Jan Steinhoff for comments on the draft.
+AJ and DG are supported in part by DOE (HEP) Award DE-SC0025323.
 The work of MJR is supported through the NSF grant PHY-2309270.
 The research of LS has been funded by the French National Research Agency (ANR) under project ANR-24-CE31-1097-01.
 The work is supported by a PhD Joint Program of the International Research Center for Fundamental Scientific Discovery (IRC Discovery).

+\paragraph{Note added:} Shortly after this paper,~\cite{Kobayashi:2025vgl} appeared, which computes the odd-parity magnetic dynamical tidal response, with a slightly different perspective and formalism.
+Where our results overlap, they are in agreement.